SpunkyTheHedgeHog/School-Mass-Notes/Obsidian Vault/History/WW2 Allies Turn the Tide.md

 Women assisted where they were allowed, such as ambulance/medical services, and constructing ships and machines alike.
 ## ==Draw Conclusions== What was the imapct of the Battles of Coral Sea and Midway? `PG 479`
-The Allies were able to use 250 planes to take out multiple aircraft carriers.
-THis crippled their abilities to launch attacks.
-This turned the tides.
+The Allies were able to use 250 planes to take out multiple (4) aircraft carriers.
+This crippled their abilities to launch offensives.
+Japan lost the ability to fight back.
 ## ==Explain== How did the Allied advance toward Germany limit that country's ability to wager war? `PG 481`
 After freeing France, the Allied forces chipped away towards Germany.
 The Allied forces bombed military bases, factories, railroads, oil, depots, and cities.
+They killed 135,000 people, and enforced round-the-clock bombing.
 This disabled the movement of supplys, and prevented the creation of resources.
 Germany was being bombed 24/7, and it destoryed the moral of it's civilians.